86Box/docs/settings/display.rst

 Voodoo Graphics
 ---------------

-Emulate a **3dfx Voodoo** 3D accelerator, connected to the PCI bus and to the video card selected above.
+Emulate a **3dfx Voodoo** add-on 3D accelerator, connected to the PCI bus and to the video card selected above.

 The *Configure* button provides the following settings: